-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED)

 Related Party Guidance for Variable Interest Entities-In October 2018, the FASB issued updated guidance that requires consideration of indirect interest held through related parties under common control for determining whether fees paid to decision makers and service providers are variable interests.
 The amendments are required to be applied retrospectively with a cumulative-effect adjustment.
 The Company adopted the new guidance as of January 1, 2020 and its application did not have a material impact to the Company's financial statements.